Lewis-Matt/database-exercises/notes/MVCNotes.md

 The M in MVC says that the data an application handles and its representation should also be a separate concern.
 We will use beans to represent the entities in our application.

     An entity is a singular, identifiable object within the problem space our application is operating in.
 Usually each entity is represented by a database table.
-If we were building a web application that interacted with the employees database we explored in the previous module, we might have the following entities:
+If we were building a web application that interacted with the employees' database we explored in the previous module, we might have the following entities:

     Department
     Employee